 The Hastings National Bank Of Hastings

-The Hastings National Bank Of Hastings in Nebraska printed $127,660 dollars worth of national currency.
+The Hastings National Bank Of Hastings in Minnesota printed $111,090 dollars worth of national currency.
 That is a small output.
 National bank notes from here should be scarce.
-This national bank opened in 1930 and stopped printing money in 1935, which equals a 6 year printing period.
-That is obviously a very short period of time.
-During its life, The Hastings National Bank Of Hastings issued 4 different types and denominations of national currency.
+This national bank opened in 1918 and stopped printing money in 1935, which equals a 18 year printing period.
+That is actually quite brief in terms of bank existence.
+During its life, The Hastings National Bank Of Hastings issued 6 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The Hastings National Bank Of Hastings was located in Adams County.
-It was assigned charter number 13515.
+For the record, The Hastings National Bank Of Hastings was located in Dakota County.
+It was assigned charter number 11212.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com